-In the fiscal year ended March 31, 2024, the Nomination and Remuneration Committee met five (5) times with full attendance of all Committee members.
-The main deliberations items were CEO evaluation (deliberation of evaluation criteria and implementation of evaluation based on such criteria) and the nomination of directors, corporate officers, partners and representative of major subsidiaries and basic and extraordinary compensation and stock compensation for them.
+In the fiscal year ended March 31, 2025, the Nomination and Remuneration Committee met five (5) times with full attendance of all Committee members.
+The main deliberations items were the implementation of CEO evaluation and the nomination of directors, corporate officers, partners and representative of major subsidiaries and basic and extraordinary compensation and stock compensation for them.